hcomet/CheapoDC/README.md

 The APIs use the same commands which are listed in the top of [CDCommands.cpp](/CheapoDC/CDCommands.cpp).
 Commands are 2 to 4 character strings.
 For each command there is a map indicating:
 * the number of the command,
 * whether or not the value associated with the command is to be saved or loaded using the CDCConfig.json file,
 * units used for the value.
-Units are HTML or JSON formated and may be:
+Units are HTML or JSON formatted and may be:
   * None: empty string.
   * Degrees Celsius: "\&deg;C"
   * Decimal Degrees: "\&deg;"